 1997 – GOLFSMITH Long Jon Jumbo Metal Driver

-Today, a 350cc metal wood driver is considered to be a small size head.
-In 1997, titanium driver heads were just beginning to approach the 300cc barrier in head volume/size because the skill required to consistently cast titanium alloys into very thin wall sections did not exist among the clubhead production foundries.
+By the early 2000s, a 350cc metal wood driver was considered to be a small size driver head.
+In 1997, titanium driver heads were just beginning to approach the 300cc barrier in head volume/size because the skill required to consistently cast a titanium alloy with very thin wall sections did not yet exist among the clubhead production foundries.

 First Metal Wood With Stainless Steel Body & Aluminium Hosel